thanadol-git/CB2110/README.md

 ## Steps
 Here we will show you how to setup the environment for this course.
 EVvery lab is base on R language and we will execute them through VScode with Conda environment.
 Please follow the instruction here for conda installation and then follow the instruction for VScode installation.

+1. Open your vscode.

-1. Clone this github repository to your local.
+2. Clone this github repository to your local.
 Open terminal and change the directory to your local computer of choice.
 Run this command

 ```
 git clone <github repo link>